-TWIN PEAKS & VIOLET HILL HIKE DETAILS
+TWIN PEAKS HIKE & VIOLET HILL

-Hike Distance: The total distance of the hike for me was 5.7km.
+- Hike Distance: The total distance of the hike for me was 5.7km.
 You can start the hike from either direction as it is a through-hike but I started in Stanley.
 Either way, your distance should be the same although maybe the incline changes slightly.

-Hike Duration: The total moving time was 2 hours for me but the total adventure time was 3 hours.
+- Hike Duration: The total moving time was 2 hours for me but the total adventure time was 3 hours.
 We hung out on some of the summits and took photos along the way.

-Hike Difficulty: This route is often referred to as up there with the hardest hikes in Hong Kong.
+- Hike Difficulty: This route is often referred to as up there with the hardest hikes in Hong Kong.
 Don’t let that scare you.
 What people are referring to is the aggressiveness of the incline.
 There are sections where you have to do 400+ steps in a row.
 It can be pretty taxing on the legs and is a real burner.
 However, the trail is straightforward and always well defined so other than the incline it is an easy trail to follow and manage.

-Hike Incline: My total hike incline was 715m starting the hike at the Stanley end.
+- Hike Incline: My total hike incline was 715m starting the hike at the Stanley end.

 However, I think it might be better hiking from the other direction and finishing in Stanley during sunset with a view out over the bay.
 It was still pretty starting in Stanley.
 Below are the details for the starting and finishing points on either end.

 Stanley End: There is a bus stop on Stanley Gap Road.
 If you put ‘Stanley Gap Road Bus Stop’ into Google you will find the trail and see Wilson Trail Section 1, begins right from that bus stop.
 There is also a sign that says ‘Tai Tam Country Park‘ visible from the bus and the road that indicates the start of the trail.
 I’ve pictured that below.